The goto statement allows a procedure to arbitrarily jump from one spot to another

 The example below jumps back to the beginning of the procedure if there is an error.
 This procedure has one label, tryOpen, which is on the first line.

-Here is an alternate procedure that does the same thing, but without the goto statement.
+Here is an alternative procedure that does the same thing, but without the goto statement.

 The goto statement normally jumps to a fixed location, but you can also use a formula as the goto parameter.
 In that case, Panorama will calculate the value of the formula (it should be a text value) and then jump to the corresponding label.
 (If there is no corresponding label, an error will occur.
 You can trap this error with the if error statement.)